LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 94+1581+14+254=1943
 \]

 labeled cases.
-The maximum endpoint-budget sums are
+The maximum endpoint-budget sums recorded by the package are

 | Sector \((b,E)\) | \(\max \sum_e\lambda(e)\) | \(y\) |
 |---|---:|---:|